ows-ali/Hacktoberfest/README.md

 ### How to Contribute (Updated)
 - For contributions in this repository, please read `CONTRIBUTING.md` first.
 (Please pull the changes from this repo if you have already forked the repository and are facing conflicts)
-- If you like the repository, please star it.
+- If you liked the repository, please star it.

 ### Learning Resources